DmitryARomanov/SubQR/README.md

-# SubQuery - Starter Package
+# SubQuery - Starter Packag

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.